c0pperdragon/OS816/README.md

 | FFF000 | FFFFFF | Boot loader flash

-All other ranges of the 16MB space are mirrors of some of the specified ranges here, but should not be used to allow future extensions.
+All other ranges of the 16MB space are mirrors of some of the specified ranges here, but should not be used in order to allow future extensions.

 ## Compiling for the platform